INFJ: (introversion, intuition, feeling, judging)

 My flaws, can have incredible benefits for me as well.

 There is a lot going on constantly in this head of mine.
 I have trouble focusing, eye contact is a struggle of mine, and I can dissociate almost anywhere.
 My face doesn't always fit my thoughts.
 I often hear, "Are you okay Haley?"
 "You look sad, Haley."
 "You look pissed off Haley."
 Oh my god that's what I look like???
 No I'm fine I promise!
-When inside I am in another world probably thinking of unicorns or some shit.
+When inside I am in another world probably thinking of kittens or what my future home will look like.
 And sometimes I appear to be okay, when inside I am struggling.

 Maybe my past traumas and struggles were contributors to my anxiety and depression.
 But..maybe I was prone to them anyway, just because of the way I am.